mirfan899/sppas/Packager/doc/02_annotations/26_alignment.md

 The name of the phonetization tier must contains the string "phon".
 The first tier that matches is used (case insensitive search).

-The annotation provides one annotated file with 3 tiers:
+The annotation provides one annotated file with 2 tiers:

 * "PhonAlign", is the segmentation at the phone level;
-* "PhnTokAlign"  is the segmentation at the word level, with phonemes as labels;
 * "TokensAlign" is the segmentation at the word level.

 ![SPPAS alignment output example](./etc/screenshots/alignment.png)

 The following options are available to configure alignment:

-* Expend option: If expend is checked, SPPAS will expend the last phoneme and the last token of each unit to the unit duration.
-* Extend option: If extend is checked, SPPAS will extend the last phoneme and the last token to the wav duration, otherwise SPPAS adds a silence.
+* choose the speech segmentation system.
+It can be either: julius, hvite or basic
+* perform basic alignment if the aligner failed, instead such intervals are empty.
-* Remove temporary files: keep only alignment result and remove intermediary files (they consists in one wav file per unit and a set of text files per unit).
+* remove working directory will keep only alignment result: it will remove working files.
+Working directory includes one wav file per unit and a set of text files per unit.
-* Speech segmentation system can be either: julius, hvite or basic
-* Guess short pauses after each token
+* create the Activity tier will append another tier with activities as intervals, i.e. speech, silences, laughter, noises...
+* create the PhnTokAlign will append anoter tier with intervals of the phonetization of each word.